LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 		tests::run
 	)).

-The hook pipeline first applies our `simple_dialect` expansion followed by the default `lgtunit` expansion.
+The hook pipeline first applies our `simple_dialect` expansion, followed by the default `lgtunit` expansion.
 This solution allows other hook objects (e.g. required by the code being tested) to also be used by updating the pipeline.